bryango/flakes/README.md

 - ... that I currently maintain and install
 - ... but do not want in my home-manager profile

+It basically reinvents the "dirtiness" of `nix-env` and `nix-channel` with flakes.

 Why?
 Here are some facts:
 - each project has to be in its own git repository
 - each package carries along its own dependencies, e.g. `nixpkgs`